aihua/tracelog/README.md

 a = ['fd']
 tracelog(a , [1]) if not the same type it will print tracelog information ["fd"] expected: [1] Context.<anonymous>(index.spec.js:24:26) << callFn(runnable.js:250:21)
-tracelog(a) print nothing. (use console.log in this case if you want to print it anyway)
+tracelog(a) simply print nothing. (use console.log in this case if you want to print it anyway)
 ```

-note that variable keys cannot be traced.
+note that variable keys can be traced with RegExp.

 # useage